JuCo168/apartment-checklist/README.md

 To let the user list tenants and assign tenants to purchase items.

-I want to include a feature that splits cost among any number of tenants to easily calculate how much each person should pay.

 **Resources Used**

 [How To Develop and Build Angular App With Java Backend](https://medium.com/bb-tutorials-and-thoughts/how-to-develop-and-build-angular-app-with-java-backend-87fb603c6e17)